plotkopavlo/personal-website/_pages/outreach.md

 - Secretary of Local Organizing Committee *[2018 - 2020]*

-## Ukrainian International Cosmic Ray Day 2022
+## Ukrainian International Cosmic Ray Day 2022 and 2023
-I organized the International Cosmic Ray Day for Ukrainian school students in collaboration with DESY.
-In total, we welcomed 16 students and had the support of 4 mentors.
-As the main organizer, my responsibilities included:
+We partnered with DESY (2022 and 2023) and Auger (2023) to host the International Cosmic Ray Day for Ukrainian school students.
+Three organizers were involved.
+In 2022, we had four mentors and 16 participants; in 2023, there were five mentors and 20 participants.

-- Identifying and collaborating with other organizers, who assisted in adapting the DESY workshop on Cosmic Rays for this specific event.
-- Recruiting students from Ukraine to participate in the event.
-- Strategizing various contingency plans to ensure the event could proceed, given the potential challenges arising from the ongoing war in Ukraine

 ## Astronomy Battles Tournament by AstroSendbox
 AstroSendbox is a nationwide Ukrainian astronomy competition designed for high school and undergraduate university students.
 You can learn more on the [official website](https://www.astrosandbox.com/fightsenglis).
 I liaise with sponsors from Germany and assist in organizing the event.
 Additionally, I'm a judge for the tournament.

+## DESY Ukraine Summer School 2024, DESY Ukraine Winter School 2023
+I was involed in organizing of the

+## Workshop "Presentation of scientific results 2021" for Ukrainian students
+Main Organizer.
+Series lectures to help the Ukrainian astronomy student improve their presentation and writing skills.
+One of the lectures was integrated into the DESY-Ukrainian winter school.

 ## Judge Committee:
 - International Olympiad on Astronomy and Astrophysics *Ukraine [2022 – Current]*